Now with bonus 2019 data!

 This is an attempt to count the number of references cited, which is generally accurate to within 1-3 references.
 It shows the substantial growth of references over time.

 This is the same plot as the first one, but with the original "punct" method presented in the paper, which does not replace punctuation with spaces before doing a word count.
+Among other issues, this method results in papers with tables having substantially higher word counts.

 In other words, how proportional is the number of references to the length of the main section?
 There is a cluster of notes that is clearly visible in this plot.